kshashov/method-scopes/README.md

 ScopedMethodsHolder.getCurrent("datasource");
 ScopedMethodsHolder.getCurrent("mygroup");
 ```
-## Configurations

 ### ScopedMethodsConfiguration

-You can declare your own `ScopedMethodsConfiguration` implementation to subscribe on scope changing.
+You can declare  `ScopedMethodsConfiguration` implementations for each scope group to subscribe on scope changing.
 For example, it may be useful to keep track of a case when a master scope is created inside a replica scope.